OpenNebula/terraform-provider-opennebula/README.md

 ## References

 Other Projects about Terraform provider exists.
-This project has been inspired by [Runtastic](https://github.com/runtastic/terraform-provider-opennebula) and [BlackBerry](https://github.com/blackberry/terraform-provider-opennebula) projects
+This project has been inspired by [Runtastic](https://github.com/runtastic/terraform-provider-opennebula) and [BlackBerry](https://github.com/blackberry/terraform-provider-opennebula) projects.